s0ulm4n/captain-sonar/README.md

 ~~4) Fully functioning movement + surfacing controls: movement leaves trace, surfacing erases it.~~

-~~5) Placing connecting players into one of two teams.
-Making communication between server and client team-aware.~~
+~~5) Place connecting players into one of two teams.
+Make communication between server and client team-aware.~~

-~~6) Adding partial implementation of the Engineer systems and UI.
+~~6) Add partial implementation of the Engineer systems and UI.
 No separate player roles yet.~~

-7) Connect movement with engineering systems: every time a move is attempted, you need to click on an engineering node before the sub actually moves.
+~~7) Connect movement with engineering systems: every time a move is attempted, you need to click on an engineering node before the sub actually moves.
+UI should somehow indicate that, but not enforce it yet.~~

+8) Add partial implementation of the Weapons/Powers systems and UI.
+No separate player roles still.